Chantix and Flatulence - a phase IV clinical study of FDA data

 Summary:

-Flatulence is found among people who take Chantix, especially for people who are female, 50-59 old, have been taking the drug for < 1 month.
+Flatulence is reported as a side effect among people who take Chantix (varenicline tartrate), especially for people who are female, 50-59 old, have been taking the drug for < 1 month also take Lipitor, and have High blood cholesterol.

-The phase IV clinical study analyzes which people take Chantix and have Flatulence.
-It is created by eHealthMe based on reports of 87,165 people who have side effects when taking Chantix from the FDA, and is updated regularly.
-You can use the study as a second opinion to make health care decisions.
+The phase IV clinical study analyzes which people have Flatulence when taking Chantix.
+It is created by eHealthMe based on reports of 87,716 people who have side effects when taking Chantix from the FDA, and is updated regularly.

 What is Chantix?

 Chantix has active ingredients of varenicline tartrate.
-It is often used in quit smoking. eHealthMe is studying from 89,315 Chantix users for its effectiveness, alternative drugs and more.
+It is often used in quit smoking. eHealthMe is studying from 89,889 Chantix users.
+Check the latest studies of Chantix.

 What is Flatulence?

-Flatulence (flatus expelled through the anus) is found to be associated with 2,659 drugs and 1,867 conditions by eHealthMe.
+Flatulence (flatus expelled through the anus) is found to be associated with 1,792 drugs and 1,889 conditions by eHealthMe.
+Check the latest studies of Flatulence.

-Gender of people who have Flatulence when taking Chantix*:
+What is the gender of people who have Flatulence when taking Chantix? *

-Age of people who have Flatulence when taking Chantix *:
+What is the age of people who have Flatulence when taking Chantix? *

-Common side effects people have besides Flatulence *:
+What are other side effects people have besides Flatulence? *

 * Approximation only.
 Some reports may have incomplete information.